Roche/pyreadstat/README.md

 user_missing is set to True. meta.missing_ranges will show the string value as well.

+When writing a pandas dataframe to a sav file, if user defined missing values are not set, NaNs are translated to empty strings, as there is no other possibility to represent those missing values and user defined missing values are not set automatically.

-If the value in
-a character variable is an empty string (''), it will not be translated to NaN, but will stay as an empty string.
+When reading a sav into a pandas dataframe, if the value in a character variable is an empty string (''), it will not be translated to NaN, but will stay as an empty string.
 This is because the empty string is a valid character value in SPSS and pyreadstat preserves that property.

-You can convert empty strings to nan very easily with pandas if you think it is appropiate for your dataset.
+This behaviour generates an asymetrical situation that has to be managed by the user.
+You can convert empty strings to nan very easily with pandas if you think it is appropiate for your dataset, or you can use defined missing values as described before.

 ##### SAS and STATA